zextras/tech-doc/source/_includes/_usage/preview.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-*Carbonio Preview* allows to have a quick look at those files before saving them on the local workstation or on |file|.
+*Carbonio Preview* allows to have a quick look at those files.

 Supported files that can be previewed include PDFs, text documents, spreadsheets and other office files, and images, but excluding the